Skip to Content

 9. What childbirth preparation classes do you recommend to your patients?

-Many couples have specific requests when it comes to their pregnancy and birth plan.
+Many couples have specific requests when it comes to their pregnancy and birth plans.

 It is not unusual for expectant parents and their prenatal care providers to disagree on management options.